AbdelSettah/Go-Rest-Example/README.md

 # Go-Rest-Example
-This project represents a trivial Go rest api
+This project represents a trivial Go rest api backend with read and write operations

 ### How it works ?
 * install go -> https://golang.org/doc/install